exercism/v3/languages/csharp/exercises/concept/inheritance/.docs/instructions.md

 ### 2. Allow attacking a character using a basic attack

 Implement the `Warrior.Damage()` and `Wizard.Damage()` methods to return the damage done by their character type's basic attack.
-Next, implement the `Character.Attack()` method that takes the character to attack as its paramete and decrease the attacked character's hit points with the attacking character's damage.
+Next, implement the `Character.Attack()` method that takes the character to attack as its parameter and decrease the attacked character's hit points with the attacking character's damage.

 ```csharp
 var warrior = new Warrior();